1. Getting to Know the Linux Command Line

 1. Who am I?
 Where am I?

-(print working directory): displays the current directory.$ pwd /home/student
+whoami: shows the current user.$ whoami studentpwd(print working directory): shows your current directory.$ pwd /home/student

-2. Let's look around
+2. Let's Look Around

-: detailed info about files and folders.-a
+-l: detailed info about files and folders.-a: show hidden files.

 Example: